 Google does look for semantically related words, given how accurate their search engine is – but suggesting it is based on a 30-year-old patent without evidence to suggest so is a little hard to believe.

 LSI keywords sound like you’re applying the scientific approach of a patent that sought to innovate the information retrieval, understanding and evaluation but in reality – you’re simply just using synonyms and related phrases to your butter up your keywords, which isn’t necessarily a scientific application in nature and doesn’t actually make use of latent semantic indexing.

 Is there any harm in adding synonyms and related keywords to your content?
 Absolutely not.

-But the general consensus of false information that is spread suggesting that the use of this technique will improve your search rankings, is no more than a farce pushed by SEO gurus, LSI “activists” and content marketers to sell you their expensive courses.
+The general consensus of false information that is spread suggesting that the use of this technique will improve your search rankings, is no more than a farce pushed by SEO gurus, LSI “activists” and content marketers to sell you their expensive courses.

-There are plenty of guides out there pushing for the “use of LSI keywords”.
 In fact, if you conduct a Google search for “latent semantic indexing”, you’ll see that almost all of the top results include a section on LSI keywords and how to use them for your website copy to achieve better SEO results.

 The reality is that LSI keywords aren’t a real thing.